CBSE Class 10 Science Chapter 4 - Carbon and Its Compounds Notes - FREE PDF Download

 Carbon is an element that is of immense significance in its elemental as well as combined form.
 Carbon can be found in food, clothes, books, medicines and so on.
 The structure of all living beings is carbon-based.
 There exists a large range of compounds that carbon can form.
 Carbon along with its several compounds can also be found in some of the major fuels.
 Carbon compounds mostly are poor conductors and have low melting and boiling points.
 Consequently, bonding in these compounds does not give rise to ions.

-The reactivity of elements refers to their tendency to achieve a completely filled outer shell.
+The reactivity of elements refers to their tendency to achieve a filled outer shell.
 Carbon, in its outermost shell, has 4 electrons.
 To attain the configuration of noble gas, it has to either gain or lose four electrons.
 If it attains the noble gas configuration by addition, it becomes hard for protons to hold on to four extra electrons.
 Similarly, losing four electrons would require a large amount of energy.
 Carbon overcomes the problem by sharing its valence electrons.

-5. Write a short note on methane?
+5. Write a short note on methane from Carbon And Its Compounds Class 10 Short Notes.

 Methane gas is a compound of carbon.
 It is used as fuel.
 It is a major constituent of biogas and compressed natural gas.
 It is one of the simplest compounds of carbon.
 Apart from carbon, methane gas also contains nitrogen.
 Methane is found in abundance on Earth.
 Consequently, it is an economically attractive fuel.
 However, it is difficult to store the gas because of several technical challenges.
 Methane also occurs naturally, beneath the surface of the Earth and under the seafloor.
 Methane is a greenhouse gas that lives for years and decades in the atmosphere.